Insights

 Financial privileges

-Is a written co-ownership agreement necessary?
+Is a written ownership agreement necessary?

-An appropriately drafted co-ownership agreement won't stop partners from falling out with one another; however, it will explain their commitments to one another and to the business and help to resolve disagreements between them with a clear process if these issues cannot be resolved.
+An appropriately drafted ownership agreement won't stop partners from falling out with one another; however, it will explain their commitments to one another and to the business and help to resolve disagreements between them with a clear process if these issues cannot be resolved.

-Contact us today on +61 3 9822 8588 or via email here to find out how our medical lawyers and health lawyers can help you.
+Contact us today on +61 3 9822 8588 or via email HERE.

 I would like to receive Burke Lawyers Newsletters